benjaminrall/connect-four-ai/README.md

 any Connect Four position strongly.
 Its speed was benchmarked against John Tromp's [Fhourstones](https://en.wikipedia.org/wiki/Fhourstones) solver.
 A key difference is that the Fhourstones benchmark is a weak solver, meaning it only determines the win/loss/draw outcome, rather than the exact score.
-Despite this, it should still provide a valuable baseline for comparing speed.
+Despite this, it still provides a valuable baseline for comparing speed.

 ### Test Methodology

 All benchmarks were run on the same machine using test data from this [blog](http://blog.gamesolver.org/solving-connect-four/02-test-protocol/).
-There are a total of 6000 positions, divided six datasets of 1000 test cases each.
+There are a total of 6000 positions, divided into six datasets of 1000 test cases each.
 Each dataset tests a different phase of the game, categorised by the number of moves played (`n`) and the moves remaining until a forced conclusion (`r`).